Luanhts/Lions-Course/README.md

-# Lions-Course
+# Lions
-Activities and projects of the Lions Dev Course
+###Activities and projects carried out in the classroom during the course at lions dev, a development startup in Ponta Grossa PR